-Kettering General Hospital limits visits and reintroduces face masks
+Covid: Northamptonshire hospitals limit visits and reintroduces facemasks

 Visiting restrictions differed for child patients and the neo-natal and maternity wards.

-"Reasonable adjustments" would be put in place for patients with additional needs such as dementia and learning disabilities, it said.
+"Reasonable adjustments" would be put in place for patients with additional needs such as dementia and learning disabilities, the trusts added.

-Where possible, outpatients should not bring another person with them to an appointment or to accident and emergency, the hospital said.
+Where possible, outpatients should not bring another person with them to an appointment or to accident and emergency, the hospitals said.

 Find BBC News: East of England on Facebook, Instagram and Twitter.
 If you have a story suggestion email eastofenglandnews@bbc.co.uk